LIFE GIVING WATER INTERNATIONAL

 2. Community Evaluation

 The Life Giving Water International team visits the community to verify the need, obtain basic data, investigate project feasibility, and confirm the willingness of the community to do their part.
+The community must obtain legal water rights and elect a Water Board prior to any work.
+Each family commits to building its own latrine or toilet.

 Picture